Rushabh1208/College-Issue-Reporting/API_DOCUMENTATION.md

 ### Business Logic Notes
 - Sets `IsDeleted = true` on the issue.
-- Deletes the image file from local storage if present.
+- Deletes the image object from S3 if present.
 - Does not physically remove the database row.
 - Invalidates the admin issue cache.